 4:30-5:30PM.
 If any children are interested please contact Dennis at (508) 754-5361 or

-The Women's Guild will again distribute baby bottles in support of Visitation House,
+The Women's Guild has again distributed baby bottles in support of Visitation House,

 offering a warm environment for young mothers and their children, born and unborn.

 They were to have been returned after Mass on the weekend of October 28-29.
 Thank

 The American Cancer Society reports 1 in 2 men and 1 in 3 women will be diagnosed